10 Ways To Take Pressure Off A Foot Blister

 Weigh up the pros and cons!

-PS: ENGO patches and lubricants do nothing for pressure.
+PS: ENGO patches, lubricants, powders and double-socks do nothing for pressure.
 They deal purely with friction [pressure is a vertical force; friction is a horizontal force].
 Friction management is super-important in treating blisters.